 El Rito Drive – El Rito is Spanish for Little River.
 See also El Moro Way.

 Helena Circle – Helena Modjeska was one the most famous actresses of her time and took up residence in what is now called Modjeska Canyon.
-Helena would visit the Bixby house in Cerro Villa Heights on occassion.
+Helena would visit the Bixby house in Cerro Villa Heights on occasion.

 Hummingbird Circle – Hummingbirds are native to the Villa Park area and it’s the City’s official bird.
 See also Arden Villa for more details.

-Fitschen Ranch Road – The only road in Villa Park nobody lives off of.
+Fitschen Ranch Road – The only road in Villa Park nobody lives on.
 In 1938 and 1940 the Fitschen’s bought 20 acres of orchards from what is now Collins and Wanda to Lincoln and Wanda.
 This was known as Fitschen Ranch.
 Originally this road was called Little Wanda Road since it was parallel to Wand Rd. but that caused confusion for giving directions and in 1991 it was changed to Fitschen Ranch which many residents still didn’t like because they had no say in the matter.

-Joshua Tree Circle – Along with Peppertree and Smoketree these are themed streets most likely named by the developer Patrician-Butler.
+Joshua Tree Circle – Along with Peppertree and Smoketree these are themed streets most likely named by the developer, Patrician-Butler.
 The Joshua tree is a type of palm tree named by Mormon immigrants as it reminded them of a biblical story in which Joshua reaches his hand up to the sky in prayer.
 There is also Joshua Tree National Park in California.

 Katella Avenue – While not officially in Villa Park but since it borders VP as it turns into Villa Park Rd. and then Santiago Canyon we’ll cover it.
 John Rea bought a ranch in Anaheim to start a walnut orchard.
 He had two daughters named Kate and Ella and decided to combine the two names and call it Katella Ranch.
 The dirt road was also called Katella.